maxmaxim27/city-wave/README.md

 ### Overview

-TravelPlanner is an innovative travel planning app that allows users to create and personalize multi-destination itineraries quickly and easily.
+CityWave is an innovative travel planning app that allows users to create and personalize multi-destination itineraries quickly and easily.
 Users can set a departure airport, choose a travel duration (7 or 10 days), and receive an itinerary that includes flights, city information, main attractions, and booking options directly through the app.

 ### Features